VKS737: History

 April 1997: Alice Springs Base opened.

-July 1997: Agreement signed with SA Police to provide a joint safety network for subscribers, SA Police patrol cars, and police stations fitted with VKS-737 frequencies.
+July 1997: Agreement signed with South Australia Police to provide a joint safety network for subscribers, SA Police patrol cars, and police stations fitted with VKS-737 frequencies.
 Similar arrangements are now in place with emergency services in several other states.

-All bases are linked to emergency services giving subscribers direct Seawall access.
+All bases are linked to emergency services giving subscribers direct selcall access.

-Agreement signed with the Australian Customs Service (now Australian Border Force) for subscribers to be involved with the Customs Hotline (now Australian Border Watch Hotline).
+Agreement signed with the Australian Customs Service for subscribers to be involved with the Customs Hotline (now Australian Border Watch Hotline).

-December 1997: Woomera Base closed.
-St Marys Base opened.
+December 1997: Woomera Base closed, St Marys Base opened.